yonasuriv/MGK/README.md

 #### To update the Dictionary of MGK, simply add the passwords to the file `passwords_list.txt`

+> **WARNING:** Opening a text file that's heavy it may cause your computer to freeze or even crash, to avoid that I've creathed a File Splitter Script.

+### File Spliter
+Load your **MGK** with **Incendiary Bullets**, letting you split big texts files or dictionaries.

+To do it simply head to *File Splitter* in *Password Atlas* and run `sh IncendiaryBullets.sh` in the terminal.

+Your file to be splitted should be placed in the **Dictionary** folder.

 ### Brute Force Attack

 **MGK** is by default coded to be a **PIN Cracker**, meaning that it will perform ONLY number attacks.